Category

 There are also infrastructure implications with these severe weather events, particularly with power outages.
 Jason Moreland, Senior Meteorologist at AlertMedia, explained, “Businesses should be prepared for disruption for longer durations.
 Climate Central, a nonprofit organization, found that 83% of all power outages were caused by weather.
 This was a significant increase from the prior decade.
 This is partly due to increasingly severe weather but also aging infrastructure.
 And it’s happening across the globe, from Cuba to Texas to China to Europe.”

-How to prepare your business for worsening weather events
+How do you prepare your business for worsening weather events?

 Your approach to weather preparedness depends on your location and specific threats, so the first and most important thing you can do is determine what you’re up against.
 Perform a threat assessment for your business location and any distributed locations where employees are based.
 Once you know your risks, you can take meaningful steps to develop response plans.
 Here’s how:

-In the same vein of psychological safety, diversity, equity, and inclusion (DE&I) are a rising workplace safety trend, and this is a topic safety professionals should take seriously.
-A lack of DE&I on your teams can cause a severe lack of trust and psychological safety, which can result in poor performance, low employee engagement, higher mental health absenteeism, and even increased safety issues.
+In the same vein of psychological safety, accessibility and inclusivity are rising workplace safety trends and topics safety professionals should take seriously.
+A lack of commitment to inclusivity and accessibility can cause a lack of trust and psychological safety, which can result in poor performance, low employee engagement, higher mental health absenteeism, and even increased safety issues.

 5. Company-Wide Safety Culture